 Legs movement

 Swimming experts promote the sidestroke technique, believing that mastering it can propel young swimmers to new heights in the sport, as it gives much-needed flexibility.
 Until recently, it was usually considered that breast or belly swimming was the fastest technique; however, this notion has proven false.
-The sidestroke is now widely recognised as the superior technique, and young swimmers would be well to practice it properly.
+The sidestroke is now widely recognized as the superior technique, and young swimmers would be well to practice it properly.
 Here’s how to do sidestroke swimming techniques:

 Body movement